maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 1. If economists find that there exists a macroscopic description M′ such that D_f ≈ 0 and can be used to precisely infer microscopic states, then the "structural boundary" conclusion of this paper does not hold in economics.
 2. If physicists find a projection in quantum gravity such that D_f = 0, then the framework of this paper does not apply in physics.
 3. If it is mathematically proven that, although g ∘ f is non-injective, there exists an inverse-inference operator whose error lower bound is 0, then the theorem of this paper is refuted.
-4. If experiments show that increasing data volume can break the rate-distortion lower bound, then the "structural lower bound" conclusion of this paper is falsified.
+4. If numerical simulations show that the scaling law D_f → α does not hold, then the conclusion of Section 6.4 is falsified.
-5. If H_causal is falsified (i.e., D_f has no significant correlation with the external validity of causal effects), then the hypothesis in Section IX.4 of this paper is falsified.
+5. If it is proven that the discrete case can be written in the form Δ ~ σ^α, then the conclusion of Section 6.5 is falsified.
+6. If, in the Ising model, the minimum of D_f is not near the critical point, then the conclusion of Section VII is falsified.

 ---

 ## XVI.
 References

-[1] Albert, D. Z. (2000). *Time and Chance*.
-Harvard University Press.

-[2] Batterman, R. W. (2002). *The Devil in the Details*.
+[1] Batterman, R. W. (2002). *The Devil in the Details*.
 Oxford University Press.

-[3] Blahut, R. E. (1972).
+[2] Blahut, R. E. (1972).
 Computation of Channel Capacity and Rate-Distortion Functions. *IEEE Transactions on Information Theory*, 18(4), 460-473.

-[4] Boltzmann, L. (1877). Über die Beziehung zwischen dem zweiten Hauptsatze der mechanischen Wärmetheorie und der Wahrscheinlichkeitsrechnung. *Wiener Berichte*, 76, 373-435.

-[5] Cartwright, N. (1983). *How the Laws of Physics Lie*.
+[3] Cartwright, N. (1983). *How the Laws of Physics Lie*.
 Oxford University Press.

-[6] Cartwright, N. (1999). *The Dappled World*.
-Cambridge University Press.

-[7] Cover, T. M., & Thomas, J. A. (2006). *Elements of Information Theory* (2nd ed.).
+[4] Cover, T. M., & Thomas, J. A. (2006). *Elements of Information Theory* (2nd ed.).
 Wiley-Interscience.

-[8] Fano, R. M. (1961). *Transmission of Information: A Statistical Theory of Communications*.
+[5] Fano, R. M. (1961). *Transmission of Information: A Statistical Theory of Communications*.
 MIT Press.

-[9] Gibbs, J. W. (1902). *Elementary Principles in Statistical Mechanics*.
+[6] Gibbs, J. W. (1902). *Elementary Principles in Statistical Mechanics*.
 Yale University Press.

-[10] Jaynes, E. T. (1957).
+[7] Jaynes, E. T. (1957).
 Information Theory and Statistical Mechanics. *Physical Review*, 106(4), 620-630.

-[11] Koo, R. C. (2008). *The Holy Grail of Macroeconomics: Lessons from Japan's Great Recession*.
-John Wiley & Sons.

-[12] Kozachenko, L. F., & Leonenko, N. N. (1987).
-Sample Estimate of the Entropy of a Random Vector. *Problems of Information Transmission*, 23(2), 95-101.

-[13] Manski, C. F. (2003). *Partial Identification of Probability Distributions*.
+[8] Manski, C. F. (2003). *Partial Identification of Probability Distributions*.
 Springer.

-[14] Morrison, M. (1999).
-Models as Mediators.
-In *Models as Mediators*.
-Cambridge University Press.
+[9] Onsager, L. (1944).
+Crystal Statistics.
+I. A Two-Dimensional Model with an Order-Disorder Transition. *Physical Review*, 65(3-4), 117-149.

-[15] Price, H. (1996). *Time's Arrow and Archimedes' Point*.
+[10] Price, H. (1996). *Time's Arrow and Archimedes' Point*.
 Oxford University Press.

-[16] Prigogine, I. (1980). *From Being to Becoming*.
-W. H. Freeman.

-[17] Shannon, C. E. (1948).
+[11] Shannon, C. E. (1948).
 A Mathematical Theory of Communication. *Bell System Technical Journal*, 27(3), 379-423.

-[18] Shannon, C. E. (1959).
+[12] Shannon, C. E. (1959).
 Coding Theorems for a Discrete Source with a Fidelity Criterion. *IRE National Convention Record*, 7(4), 142-163.

-[19] Theil, H. (1954). *Linear Aggregation of Economic Relations*.
-North-Holland.

-[20] Tishby, N., Pereira, F. C., & Bialek, W. (1999).
+[13] Tishby, N., Pereira, F. C., & Bialek, W. (1999).
 The Information Bottleneck Method. *Proceedings of the 37th Annual Allerton Conference on Communication, Control, and Computing*, 368-377.

+[14] Wilson, K. G. (1971).
+Renormalization Group and Critical Phenomena. *Physical Review B*, 4(9), 3174-3183.

-[21] Zhong, S. (2026). *A Consequence of Information Loss — On the Common Origin of the Unification Program and the Arrow of Time* (Version 7.0).
+[15] Zhong, S. (2026). *A Consequence of Information Loss — On the Common Origin of the Unification Program and the Arrow of Time* (Version 7.0).
 Equal System Repository.

-[22] Zhong, S. (2026). *On the Structural Source of Irreversibility — The Non-Injectivity of Macroscopic Descriptions and Its Epistemological Consequences* (Version 29.0).
+[16] Zhong, S. (2026). *On the Structural Source of Irreversibility — The Non-Injectivity of Macroscopic Descriptions and Its Epistemological Consequences* (Version 29.0).
 Equal System Repository.

 ---

 ## XVII.
 Data Availability Statement

-This paper is a theoretical derivation and does not involve the collection or analysis of empirical data.
+This paper is a theoretical derivation.
+The numerical simulations in Sections VI and VII were generated by Python code, reproducible in the GitHub repository maxlanceund/github-random.
+The Ising simulation was run via GitHub Actions in the cloud.

 ---